 The classic ants-in-pants syndrome keeps many kids (and their parents) awake at night.
 Help solve this problem by avoiding exciting physical activity for two hours before bed.
 A walk around the neighborhood or some stretching after dinner are good physical ways to wind down.
 Some kids find that adding a hot bath or shower to their bedtime routine helps with calming, but other kids find it stimulating.
 Progressive muscle relaxation is especially effective at resolving restlessness, especially if you use a technique that requires tensing each muscle group and then releasing it.

-Supplemental support: Mighty Magnesium helps relax the body and prepare for sleep.
+Supplemental support: Magnesium helps relax the body and prepare for sleep.

 3. Growing Pains

 Growing up can sometimes be painful!
 If your child is having trouble sleeping through a growth spurt, growing pains could be to blame.
 Older kids can tell you, but younger children might just be irritable and restless.
 A before bed massage with coconut oil and lavender can help relax and relieve pain, as can an epsom salt bath or warm compress.
-Staying hydrated throughout the day (not right before bed) is also important.
+Staying hydrated throughout the day, but not right before bed, is also important.

-Homeopathic support: Arnica is the classic pain reliever.
+Homeopathic support: Arnica is a classic pain reliever.
 Ledum is specific for growing pains.
+To learn more about how to dose homeopathic medicine, see this article: How To Use Homeopathic Medicine – A Quick Start Guide For Families

 4. Disruption To Sleep Schedule